Insular Cases: List of the Insular Cases

-In Balzac, the Supreme Court found that Puerto Ricans, extended statutory citizenship by the Jones Act (1917), are not guaranteed a trial by jury, an inherent aspect of the United States Constitution.
+In Balzac, the Supreme Court found that Puerto Ricans, who were granted statutory citizenship through the Jones Act (1917), are not guaranteed a trial by jury, an inherent aspect of the United States Constitution.
 Similarly, in Dorr v.
-United States (1904), the Supreme Court ruled against right to trial by jury for Philippines residents, another unincorporated territory at the time.
-These two cases exemplify the idea implemented by the Insular Cases that the Constitution does not automatically extend to territories ex proprio vigore, or by its own force.
+United States (1904), the Supreme Court ruled against right to trial by jury for Philippines residents.
+These two cases reiterate the idea established in the Insular Cases; the Constitution does not automatically extend to territories ex proprio vigore, or by its own force.

 Doctrine of incorporation

-The Insular Case decisions created a doctrine allowing for the United States to acquire and govern colonial territories.
-The most important doctrinal lines from the Insular Cases include the idea of incorporated and unincorporated territories and the overarching principle that the Constitution does not inherently extend to unincorporated territories.
+An instrumental part of the Insular Cases is the creation of a doctrine that allows the United States to acquire and govern non-contiguous territories.
+The most important doctrinal lines from the Insular Cases include the idea of incorporated and unincorporated territories, and the overarching principle that the Constitution does not inherently extend to unincorporated territories.

-The first Insular Case, Downes v.
-Bidwell (1901), created the distinction between incorporated and unincorporated territories.
+Downes v.
+Bidwell (1901) created the distinction between incorporated and unincorporated territories.
+The former is on path to statehood, while the latter is not.
 The Supreme Court came to this decision by examining Congress' right to impose tariffs on states and territories.
-Bartholomew Sparrow writes that in Downes v.
+Legal scholar Bartholomew Sparrow writes that in Downes v.
 Bidwell, "the Court found that Congress could tax trade between Puerto Rico and the states.
 Puerto Rico was thus not a part of the United States for tariff purposes—contrary to the Uniformity Clause."
 Although the Uniformity Clause states that Congress must enforce tariffs equally throughout the United States, the Supreme Court created a distinction between territories that were fully part of the union and those that were not, allowing them to ignore the Uniformity Clause.

-The line drawn by the Supreme Court created "incorporated territories", those destined to be states, and "unincorporated territories", which were not on the path to statehood.
-In 1901 and the era of the Insular Cases, the areas that became unincorporated territories were Puerto Rico, Guam, and the Philippines.
-With the establishment of the legality of unincorporated territories, the Court also found that in these said territories, the Constitution "did not apply in full".
-This means the Constitution does not extend "ex proprio vigore" (by its own force) to unincorporated territories.
+Justice Edward Douglas White described the incorporated territories as "an integral part of the United States," and on the likely path towards statehood.
+On the other hand, he described unincorporated territories as "appurtenant" to the United States, and "foreign... in the domestic sense."
+After this ruling, Puerto Rico, Guam, and the Philippines became unincorporated territories.
+With this new legal establishment, the Court also found that in these said territories, the Constitution "did not apply in full".
 Instead, it could be extended at Congress' discretion.
 The lines of reasoning from Downes v.
 Bidwell created legal precedent for the remainder of the Insular Cases.

 In DeLima v.
 Bidwell (1901), the Supreme Court found "Puerto Rico was part of the United States for the purpose of the Uniformity Clause."
 Therefore, duties could not be collected from Puerto Rico.
 The Supreme Court set alternative precedents in Downes v.
 Bidwell and DeLima v.
 Bidwell based on the differing interpretation of the Uniformity Clause of the United States Constitution and the subsequent implications of these rulings.